AnthonySarmiento1/SOCDefenseLab/README.md

 <li><code>C:\Users\User\Downloads\[payload_name].exe</code></li>

 <p align="center">
-Back on Sliver open your sessions and interact with your new C2 session to verify the connection.
+Back on Sliver open your sessions, and interact with your new C2 session to verify the connection.
 <ol type = "1">
 <li><code>sessions</code></li>
 <li><code>use [session_id]</code></li>